DaniGarciaLopez/running-speed-estimator/README.md

 python3 generate_keypoints.py --tracking --number_people_max 1 --write_json --video makau.mp4
 ```
 ## Installing OpenPose
-> The following steps were perform to sucessfully install OpenPose 1.7 in a fresh Ubuntu 18.04 system.
+> The following steps were perform to sucessfully install OpenPose 1.7 in a fresh Ubuntu 18.04 system using CUDA.
 In order to install it in a different environment you may need another configuration.
 Please refer to the [official installation instructions](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/README.md) to proceed.
 ### Prerequisites
 #### Install Cuda 10.0 and CuDNN 7
 Purge existing CUDA first: